How does diabetes affect the eye?

-Laser treatments can be performed in your doctor's office.
+Laser treatments can be performed in your doctor’s office.
 Anesthetic eye drops will be used to minimize pain during the procedure.
-Patients may experience blurry vision for the remainder of the day, and should rest at home.
+Patients may experience blurry vision for the remainder of the day and should rest at home.
 It is important for patients to realize that these procedures cannot cure diabetic eye conditions, but rather help reduce vision loss and slow the progression for patients with more advanced cases.
 We have Argon lasers in our San Antonio and Seguin Offices.

 Anti-VEGF for the Diabetic Eye

 Vascular endothelial growth factor, or VEGF, is a protein that causes abnormal blood vessels to grow within the eye.
 If they leak, it can be very damaging to the structures of the eye.
 This is a common problem in diabetes patients, since blood vessels in the eye may become obstructed because of high glucose levels.
 The eye attempts to compensate by producing more VEGF in an attempt to supply a sufficient amount of oxygen to the eye’s tissues.

 There are now treatments available, however, that can slow VEGF production and decrease the leaking of the blood vessels.
 Administered as an injection into the eye, anti-VEGF treatment can help to prevent and sometimes even reverse vision loss in patients.
 The Ophthalmologists and retina specialists of Eye Associates of South Texas can inject these medications in-office at all our offices including San Antonio, Seguin, New Braunfels, Luling, Lockhart, Gonzales, Castroville, and Hondo.